 - Chipotle lime mayonnaise

-Most people on a ketogenic diet immediately turn to grass fed ground beef as a go to protein because ground chicken is simply just too lean on a ketogenic diet.
+Most people on the ketogenic diet immediately turn to grass fed ground beef as a go to protein because ground chicken is simply just too lean on a ketogenic diet.
 However ground turkey is another source of protein with a higher fat content that is great for burgers.
 It can be far more versatile because it’s more neutral in flavor than beef is and it will easily soak up any flavors you add to it.
 It also happens to be loaded with a variety of nutritional benefits.

 Benefits of Turkey: